 This procedure can be applied to any student on any programme.
 If there are concerns regarding students’ behaviour that may be related to their health or wellbeing (including mental health), they should be considered under the Fitness to Study Procedure.
 The aim of this procedure is to support the student to complete his/her studies (which may include taking some time out of study) while minimising any negative impact on the student and other students.

 Examples of use: disruptive behaviour in class or in group work; lack of attendance, engagement or progress because of ill health; use of unsafe working practices (e.g in labs).

 Code of Practice on Unacceptable Behaviour

 The Code of Practice on Unacceptable Behaviour may be applied to any member of the University community including its students, or anyone communicating with the University.
 The aim of the procedure is to ensure that any unacceptable behaviour is ended.
 The Code defines unacceptable behaviour and if there are concerns about a pattern of behaviour which is aggressive, unreasonable, or disruptive the individual will be asked to modify their behaviour.
 Ultimately, if this is refused contact can be restricted or ended.
-No penalties are applied under this code, but if the behaviour continues, the matter may be referred for consideration under the Code of Student Conduct in 2021-22, which include local resolution, it is anticipated that students will not typically be interviewed under this Code, and that it may more usually be applied to non-students communicating with the Univeresity.
+Since the changes to the Code of Student Conduct in 2021-22, which include local resolution, it is anticipated that students will not typically be interviewed under this Code, and that it may more usually be applied to non-students communicating with the Univeresity.